manuel-covas/MFRC522_nested_attack/README.md

 # MFRC522_nested_attack
 mifare nested authentication attack with the MFRC522 reader

+FORK: This is working with an esp32 exposing the RC522 but I haven't gotten it to work yet, the ic doesn't transceive anything idk fifo length register always shows 0.

 PREFACE:

 Mifare classic cards are known to have several vulnerabilities and should not be trusted with any sensitive information.
 Even so I've seen an estimate of 1B cards that is/has been in use and it just so happens that my NTNU student id is one of them.
 Naturally I got curious about what was on it and since some sectors where using a default key I went with the nested authentication attack to find out.
 To do this I wanted to use a raspberry pi and the RC522 RFID reader from an arduino kit.